blocknotes/activeadmin_blaze_theme/README.md

 $text-shadow: #000 !default;
 ```

-- To move sidebar on the left add to your ActiveAdmin styles (after blaze theme import):
+- To move sidebar on the left add to your Active Admin styles (after blaze theme import):

 ```css
 #active_admin_content.with_sidebar {